mattcroat/joy-of-code/posts/master-the-svelte-context-api/master-the-svelte-context-api.md

 The major difference is that **Svelte scopes the context to the component tree**, so it's only available to the parent and its children.

-Let's set the context in the parent component `<A>` and get the context in the deeply nested child component `<D>` removing the need for passing `prop` to child components:
+Let's set the context in the parent component `<A>` and get the context in the deeply nested child component `<D>` removing the need for passing `banana` to child components:

 ```svelte:using-context {3,8,29,31,34}
 <!-- src/routes/A.svelte -->